Surrendering a Pet

-- Because it costs $725 for an average stay of three weeks, and NCAL relies on donations to care for the 600+ animals who come through our doors each year, a donation is requested.
+- Because it costs $725 for an average stay of three weeks, and NCAL relies on donations to care for the 600+ animals who come through our doors each year, a donation of $60 for dogs and $30 for cats to go towards their care is much appreciated.
 No animal is turned away by inability to make a donation.

 - If NCAL does not have room to take the dog or cat immediately, the animal will be placed on a waiting list and an appointment will be made in the order in which it came in.

 The NCAL HAPPI Program is an alternative option for persons wishing to surrender their dog or cat.
 The dog or cat is still tested and must meet the requirements for entrance, but the animal is kept at home until an appropriate new home is found.
 NCAL advertises the dog or cat, and people interested work directly with the owner.
 For more information about our HAPPI Program, call 802-888-5065 x 101.